 Watch the bite.
 The longer a tick is embedded, the bigger the reaction.

-All tick bites turn red and infected looking.
+Tick bites turn red and infected looking.
 They often have a hole where the bite was.
-There are several tick borne infections besides Lyme disease, that are common in the Hudson Valley.
-Symptoms are fever, aching or headaches.
-A Lyme bull's eye may or may not be present.
+A Lyme bull's eye may or may not form.
+There are several tick borne infections besides Lyme disease that are common in the Hudson Valley.
+Symptoms of tick-born diseases are fever, aching or headaches.

 Ticks are an unfortunate part of life in the Hudson Valley.
-The best way to handle them are avoiding them and constant screening for bites.
+The best way to handle them are by avoiding them and constantly screening for bites.